vilota-dev/vksdk-integration-example/README.md

 # vksdk-integration-example
-example usage of vk-sdk with other thirdparty devices
+example usage of vk-sdk with other devices